jinhachung/tptpu-sim/README.md

 ### Purpose:

-TPTPU-Sim is a cycle-level simulator built to simulate with different bandwidth/frequency configurations than the original TPU to see what changes, and gain more insight into how architecture for deep learning should focus on.
+TPTPU-Sim is a cycle-level simulator built to simulate with different bandwidth/frequency configurations than the original TPU to see what changes, and gain more insight into how architecture for deep learning should focus on.\
+Currently, only TPTPU version 1, which models TPU version 1 is available.\
+TPTPU version 2 is *still in deployment*.

 ### How to run TPTPU:
 1. clone both TPTPU(https://github.com/gobblygobble/tptpu-sim) and Ramulator(https://github.com/CMU-SAFARI/ramulator) into the same directory
 2. build ramulator with `make -j` in ramulator directory
-3. build tptpu-sim with `make testtptpu` in tptpu-sim directory
+3. build tptpu-sim with `make tptpu1` in tptpu-sim directory to build TPTPU-Sim version 1
 4. run simulator with proper options\
 (`-d D -c C -r R -x X -y Y -z Z -l L` for X-by-Y matrix times Y-by-Z matrix multiplication with DRAM type D, with C channels and R ranks, and dimension layout L - `nchw` or `nhwc`)\
-Different types of DRAMs supported can be easily spotted in the function `double DRAM::GetFrequencyByName(std::string name)` of `tptpu-sim/src/dram.cpp`.
+Different types of DRAMs supported can be easily spotted in the function `double DRAM::GetFrequencyByName(std::string name)` of `tptpu-sim/src/tpu1_uarch/dram.cpp`. (`tptpu-sim/src/tpu2_uarch/dram.cpp` for TPTPU-Sim version 2)

 For example:
 ```